The Best Road Bike Helmets of 2017

 All of the helmets we tested have an internal adjustment system that allows adjustment to fit various head shapes.
 The best design was one that makes a complete loop around the head.
 Most helmets we tested use a system that is anchored to the shell of the helmet near the temple.
 The Giro Synthe's adjustment system wraps completely around the head, decreasing pressure points and keeping the forehead from being forced into the pads.
 The Synthe design creates even pressure around the head.

-A helmet must fit well in order to function as it is designed.
+A helmet must fit well to function as designed.
 When helmets are tested by the CPSC, they are fitted to a dummy head and are attached tightly - tighter than the average consumer wears their helmet.
-In order for a helmet to protect you, it must stay on your head.
+For a helmet to protect you, it must stay on your head.
 A properly adjusted chinstrap and correct fore/aft positioning will ensure your helmet works as designed.
 The chin strap should be tight, but not so tight that it is choking you.
 The helmet should be positioned so that it sits squarely on your head, not tilted back.

 All of the helmets we tested have a strap system with one strap behind the ear and one in front.
 The straps come together below the ear and are joined by a plastic Y-buckle.
 The webbing straps can, in most cases, be adjusted at the Y-buckle, providing even tension between the front and rear strap.
 Our favorite helmets feature an adjustable buckle, like the Giro Synthe and the Bell Gage.
 Some helmets we tested, like the Kask Protone and the Specialized Airnet have non-adjustable Y-buckles.
 A non-adjustable Y-buckle reduces the helmet's adjustability.
 We found the non-adjustable buckles to be a deterrent to a good fit, but this did not play out equally amongst the helmets.